(As of 31st March, 2022)

 Global social issues including climate change are becoming more severe, and as international organizations have agreed on targets aimed at solving these social problems such as the Paris Agreement and the United Nations Sustainable Development Goals (SDGs), companies also face increasing expectations for their social responsibility initiatives.
-For the problem of climate change in particular, there is a rapidly growing movement in the global information services industry to utilize renewable energy when providing information services.
+For the problem of climate change, there is a rapidly growing movement in the global information services industry to utilize renewable energy when providing information services.

 NRI has developed a Human Rights Report and AI Ethics Guidelines detailing the nature of our activities in this area and our policy going forward, and we are making efforts to reduce any adverse human rights impacts from our practices.
 The social image of NRI could suffer if we are unable to appropriately address these human rights-related issues.

 ⑤ Risks Concerning Securities Holdings

 NRI holds stocks of client companies and subcontracting partners with a view to strengthening business ties and strengthening partnering relationships.
 We also hold bonds and other instruments for investment purposes.

 In the event of business deterioration or bankruptcy at an issuer, NRI may incur an impairment loss or be unable to recover our investment for these securities.
 Moreover, market prices for these securities fluctuate in line with the economic environment, market trends, and earnings at issuers.
 Such fluctuations can affect NRI's financial position.

 ⑥ Risks Concerning Assets and Liabilities Related to Retirement Benefits